vramework/vramework-website/docs/22-http/10-http-api-route.md

 ---
-sidebar_position: 50
+sidebar_position: 10
-title: API Routes
+title: HTTP API Routes
 description: Mapping HTTP calls to functions
 ---

-## Introduction to API Routes
+## Introduction to HTTP API Routes

-API routes in Vramework serve as the entry points for handling HTTP requests.
-When a request is made, an API route listens on the specified path and processes the request by calling a function.
+HTTP API routes in Vramework serve as the entry points for handling HTTP requests.
+When a request is made, an HTTP API route listens on the specified path and processes the request by calling a function.
 The process involves:

 - **Validating the session (if required)**
 - **Extracting and validating request data**